Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 This reproduces the spectrum analytically.

-Now, the larger the value of $a_2$, the more are the number of twists and lobes.
+Now, the larger the value of $a_2$, the more are the number of lobes.
 This is because the term $(\cos {k\pi}+\cos{ka_2})$ has values close to zero at larger number of $k$'s, as $k$ is smaller for larger $a_2$ and so more such $k$ values lie within $\kmax$.
-This also means that for larger $\kmax$, we should observe more twists.
+This also means that for larger $\kmax$, we should observe more modulations.
 Large $a_2$ also implies that the distance between the shock and the second discontinuity is less.
-Similar behaviour (a large number of twists appearing) is also encountered if the pole at $x=\pi$ moves, implying that a change in the distance between the shock and the second discontinuity results in more modulations or twists.
-Hence, the motion of the shock is associated with these twists.
+As similar behavior (a large number of lobes appearing) is also encountered if the pole at $x=\pi$ moves, implying that a change in the distance between the shock and the second discontinuity results in more modulations.
+Hence, the motion of the shock is associated with these lobes.
 Our numerical results are in agreement with this assessment, in Fig.~\ref{fig:microC} (c) $\langle E(k) \rangle$ for $R=1.79$ (red solid line) exhibits multiple lobes.
 In this case, the shock and secondary discontinuity in velocity move farthest in space (not shown).
-Also, the dependence of the modulations (twists) on $\kmax$ can be used to explain the appearance of the structure much earlier in regime B for the larger resolutions (greater than $1024$).
-For large $\kmax$, even a slight motion of the shock or a small $a_2$ can lead to a twist formation in the spectrum, whereas at the smaller resolution this is not possible simply because those modes are not available.
+Also, the dependence of the modulations on $\kmax$ can be used to explain the appearance of the structure much earlier in regime B for the larger resolutions (greater than $1024$).
+For large $\kmax$, even a slight motion of the shock or a small $a_2$ can lead to the formation of a lobe in the spectrum, whereas at the smaller resolution this is not possible simply because those modes are not available.
 Since the motion of the shock depends on the truncation waves, which are more vigorous for large $\kmax$, the formation of the structure can be expected at larger $R$ for large resolutions.